 Generate ideas and research a design.
 Develop.
+Model, and

+Develop.
 Model, and communicate ideas through talking, drawing, templates, mock-ups and prototypes.
-Design purposeful, functional, appealing I can improve my mastery of art and design techniques, including drawing, painting and sculpture with a range of materials.
+Design purposeful, functional, appealing products for intended user.
+Evaluate product design.

+and sculpture with a range of materials.